» Health and Disability » » Oral Health Diseases & Care

 By avoiding the dentist to save money, patients are putting their overall health in jeopardy too.

 Dentists also check for more serious conditions, such as oral cancer and jaw diseases.
 They are trained to look for many systemic diseases simply through your regular oral exam.
 Lack of dental treatment can lead to or exacerbate medical conditions like diabetes and heart disease.
-Studies show that the mouth is connected to the rest of the body.
+Studies show that mouth health is connected to the rest of the body.
 Periodontal (gum) disease is linked to coronary artery disease (CAD), stroke, bacterial pneumonia, pre-term births and low-birth weight babies.
 In addition, oral health problems can negatively affect your ability to speak, chew and swallow properly, which can have an adverse impact on your ability to consume the nutrition your body needs to remain healthy.